tum-pbs/pbdl-book/diffphys.md

 ## Summary of differentiable physics so far

-To summarize, using differentiable physical simulations gives us a tool to include physical equations with a chosen discretization into DL learning.
+To summarize, using differentiable physical simulations gives us a tool to include physical equations with a chosen discretization into DL.
-In contrast to the residual constraints of the previous chapter, this makes it possible to left NNs seamlessly interact with physical solvers.
+In contrast to the residual constraints of the previous chapter, this makes it possible to let NNs seamlessly interact with physical solvers.

 We'd previously fully discard our physical model and solver once the NN is trained: in the example from {doc}`physicalloss-code`